List of The Avengers (TV series) episodes: Series 4 (1965–1966)

-Cast: Series 4 starred Patrick Macnee (as John Steed) and Diana Rigg (as Mrs Emma Peel).
-It was the last series to be made in black and white, but also the first series to be shot entirely on film as opposed to mainly on videotape.
+Cast: Series 4 starred Patrick Macnee (as John Steed) and Diana Rigg (as Mrs. Emma Peel).
+It was the last series to be made in black-and-white, but also the first series to be shot entirely on film as opposed to mainly on videotape.

 Episodes of this series were first broadcast in the UK on Tuesdays by Scottish Television, before ABC Weekend broadcast them four days later on Saturday.

-Starting with this series, the production budget was increased considerably, location shooting was used extensively.
+Starting with this series, the production budget was increased considerably, and location shooting was used extensively.
 With an eye toward getting the series shown on US television, the show was now shot using 35mm film instead of being videotaped, leading to an increase in picture quality.
 This brought The Avengers in line with other contemporary ITV series such as Danger Man (airing in the US as Secret Agent) and The Saint.

 Actress Elizabeth Shepherd was originally cast as Emma Peel; one complete episode, "The Town of No Return", was filmed.
 Partway through filming of the second episode, "The Murder Market", the producers closed down production in order to recast the part.
 The Shepherd footage has never been televised and is believed to be lost.
-Canal+ once claimed it had the original footage, then later retracted this claim.
-Publicity photos of Shepherd as Mrs. Peel survive.
+Canal+ once claimed it had the original footage, and then later retracted this claim.
+Publicity photos of Elizabeth Shepherd as Mrs. Emma Peel survive.

-For American broadcast, all episodes of the 1965–1966 series included a specially-shot prologue preceding the main credits, showing Steed and Peel walking across a giant chessboard while a narrator introduces the characters and the concept of the series.
+For American broadcast, all episodes of the 1965–1966 series included a specially-shot prologue preceding the main credits, showing Steed and Mrs. Emma Peel walking across a giant chessboard while a narrator introduces the characters and the concept of the series.
 This opening never aired in the UK and wasn't widely seen in the show's home country until the DVD release.